Beyond Survival

 You think you need more than just talk therapy

 Beyond Survival is a 3-day, trauma-informed, nature-based retreat held at the Cheakamus Centre in Squamish, BC, on the traditional territories of the Skwxwú7mesh (Squamish) Nation.
-Surrounded by forest, river, and mountain landscapes, this retreat invites young adults to step away from the pace of everyday life and reconnect with themselves in a grounded and supportive environment.
+Surrounded by forest, river, and mountain landscapes, this retreat invites adults of all ages to step away from the pace of everyday life and reconnect with themselves in a grounded and supportive environment.

 Facilitated by Registered Clinical Counsellors and practitioners trained in nature-based therapy, the experience blends therapeutic reflection, nervous system support, and meaningful time outdoors with authentic community connection.
 Together, we create space to slow down, listen inward, and explore who you are beyond stress responses, burnout, or patterns shaped by survival.